databricks/simr/README.md

 ## Configuration

 The `$HADOOP` environment variable should point at the `hadoop` binary or its directory.
+To specify the SIMR or Spark jar the runtime script should use, set the `$SIMRJAR` and `$SPARKJAR` environment variables respectively.
+If these variables are not set, the runtime script will default to a SIMR and Spark jar in the current directory.

 By default SIMR figures out the number of task trackers in the cluster and launches a job that is the same size as the cluster.
 This can be